rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 If we enact this change then there are further changes that would go along side it:

-### IANA YANG Module References

-If a YANG module changes significantly, e.g., a large quantity of new functionality is added to the.

 ## Living Bis Documents